soraxas/firmware/README.md

   - `setLedTxt <time> <custom text>` will set led display to supplemented text for the given time.
 (Blocks for the given time.)
 - Status buffer
   - `printStatus` will "type" content of error status buffer (256 or 1024 chars, depends on my mood) on the keyboard.
 Mainly for debug purposes.
-  - `setStatus <custom text>` will append <custom text> to the error report buffer, if there is enough space for that
+  - `setStatus <custom text>` will append <custom text> to the error report buffer, if there is enough space for that.
+  - `clearStatus` will clear the buffer.
   - `statsRuntime` will append information about runtime of current macro at the end of status buffer.
 The time is measured before the printing mechanism is initiated.
   - `statsLayerStack` will append information about layer stack at the end of status buffer.
   - `statsPostponerStack` will print out information about postponer queue.